am-amani/Config_my_laptop_Ubuntu_18.04/README.md

-# Config_my_laptop_Ubuntu_18.04
+# Config_my_laptop_Ubuntu_18.04.06 LTS
-This repository is for installing NVIDIA driver and other related drivers (bluetooth and etc.) to install on Ubuntu 18.04 LTS
+This repository is for installing NVIDIA driver and other related drivers (bluetooth and etc.) to install on Ubuntu 18.04.06 LTS

 ## Bluetooth